MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

         }
         else if(args.MitigationLevel >= PowerThermalMitigationLevel.MinimumUserImpact)
         {
-            // Note that this only kicks in at MinimumUserImpact and does not get released until doCpuThrottle = true;
+            // Note that this only kicks in at MinimumUserImpact and does not get released until NoUserImpact doCpuThrottle = true;
         }
     }